jeromelebel/MongoHub-Mac/README.markdown

     - Fix to connect to mongoHQ https://github.com/fotonauts/MongoHub-Mac/issues/124
     - Better support for primary and secondary
     - SSH password saved into the keychain
+    - Fix for adding a database with more than one server connected (the database was created on all servers)
+    - Fix for adding a collection with more than one server connected (the collection was created on all servers)

 ## History